We've put together this short instructional video on how to install prefinished stair treads. To begin watching, click the image above

 Note: This video is based on 48" stair treads - if you have a smaller set of stairs, you will most likely use less adhesive per step.
 On a set of 36" stairs, you will most likely need less than 1/2 tube of adhesive per tread.
 Please follow the manufacturer's recommended application methods when using construction adhesive

-We have partnered with Liquid Nails® and PL® to bring you a list of adhesives that we do and do not recommend.
+Only use 100% urethane based adhesives when installing solid wood stair treads!
+Water-based adhesives may cause the wood to warp if too much is used.
 We strongly advise you to read the recommended adhesives page prior to installing your new stair treads.
 An adhesive with a high moisture content can ruin a set of wood stairs and is not covered by our warranty!

 You may also want to review our written installation instructions

 To view our previous installation video - click here

 Having trouble with this video?
 Watch it on You Tube

 In this short instructional video, we'll show you how to install a new set of prefinished retro-fit stair treads

 First we need to remove the existing carpet and padding - this is usually as simply as making a cut in the carpet and strongly tugging to remove it.
 Be careful because there will be staples and nails embedded in the carpet

 Once we remove the carpet and pad- there will likely be some nails and staples that will need to be removed - hammer in any exposed nails or remove them with a set of pliers

 The idea is to have a smooth and clean set of substairs to install the new retro fit stair treads.
 Be prepared to see a fair amount of dust and dirt - carpet is notorious for trapping dirt and debris.